Civil and Environmental Engineering and Engineering Mechanics

 Minor in Construction Engineering and Management (CEM)

-This minor is open to all engineering majors.
+This minor is open to all majors.
 The program provides broad coverage of the general concepts of construction engineering and management as applied to all types of construction projects.

 Select four courses from: 1 | 12 | |